 Joanne Askew’s first novel, Green Again, is New Adult eco-fiction that explores mental health at the end of the world.
 It uses the parallels of a healing environment alongside the recovery of psychosis.
 Green Again is currently doing the submission rounds.

-She has also written an LGBTQIA+ novella which follows a couple as they navigate a devastated Britain after a strange disease slows everyone down… to death.
+Sloth, a LGBTQIA+ novella, follows a couple as they navigate a devastated Britain after a strange disease slows everyone down… to death.
 It is a window into a relationship that is seriously affected by depression, and the freedom both women crave from the darkness.
-Sloth is also doing the submission rounds.
+Sloth will be published in 2022 by a leading LGBTQIA+ indie publisher.
+More info to be announced.

 The Hollow Way